 Enter the name and title who bears ultimate authority and responsibility on behalf of the applicant organization (can be the same as the Authorized Official).
-If you are an individual applying, please leave this section blank.

-Status: Select the code to identify applicant or organization's legal status.
+Status: Select the code to identify applicant organization's legal status.

 Institution: Select the code to identify the applicant organization.